top of page

 Oct 21, 20253 min read

-Meet-the-Gail | City First Aid Training
+Meet-the-Gail | Head of Training at City First Aid

-Gail – The Heart and Hands of CFA Writing a “Meet the Team” post is never easy when it’s about yourself—so we’ve taken the pen from Gail this time to celebrate someone who truly deserves it.
-Gail has been a steady presence in our CFA whānau—the longest-serving member of our team—and it’s hard to imagine the place without her.
+Gail – The Heart and Hands of CFA Writing a “Meet the Team” post is never easy when it’s about yourself - so we’ve taken the pen from Gail this time to celebrate someone who truly deserves it.
+Gail has been a steady presence in our CFA whānau - the longest-serving member of our team.
+It would be hard to imagine the place without her.
 If you could picture a well-worn, dependable glove, that’s Gail.
-Not ordinary, but everywhere —teaching, guiding, supporting—with warmth, purpose, and c
+Not ordinary, but everywhere, teaching, guiding, supporting - with warmth, purp

 City First Aid